How This OB/GYN Manages 4 Common Menopause Symptoms, Naturally

 Early in the menopause transition, patients often complain about mood swings.
 Anxiousness, panic, and darkness descend from seemingly out of nowhere, which can alter relationships and our sense of reality.

 - I love vitex (aka chasteberry or chaste tree berry) for the mood changes, as well as some of the physical "PMS" symptoms, like breast tenderness.
-Though more research is needed, some experts believe chaste tree berry acts to increase the production of our own progesterone stores, which can counteract a shift toward "estrogen dominance."
+Though more research is needed, some experts believe chaste tree berry acts to increase the production of our own progesterone stores6, which can counteract a shift toward "estrogen dominance."

 For sleep disruption:

 Sleep disruption is a huge issue, yet patients often don't recognize how it's affecting them: In truth, sleep affects almost every other menopause complaint (the same can be said for PMS symptoms).
 If we don't get good restorative sleep, we become exhausted and can't think straight, our moods decrease, we become less interested in sex, and our bodies may hold on to unwanted weight, which can increase the risk of other health issues like metabolic disease, insulin resistance, and cardiac issues.